Root Canal Treatment San Francisco, CA

 When a tooth becomes infected, that infection can spread into the center of the tooth.
 This area is called the dental pulp.
 Inside of the dental pulp is the nerves, connective tissue, and blood vessels.
 All of the sensitive areas of the tooth are contained here.
 As such, when the area becomes infected it can be incredibly painful, requiring immediate treatment.
 We can perform a root canal quickly on people living in and around the San Francisco area.

 How does the treatment work?

-In order to complete the root canal, your dentist will seal up the hole and area where the dental pulp used to be.
+In order to complete the root canal, we will seal up the hole and area where the dental pulp used to be.
 This is typically done with something called gutta-percha.
 This is a rubber-like substance that can help to stabilize the tooth now that a portion is missing.
-Your dentist will then use a filling or crown in order to further strengthen and protect the damaged tooth.
+At Aesthetic Dentistry of Noe Valley, we will then use a filling or crown in order to further strengthen and protect the damaged tooth.
 Both fillings and crowns can now be created in a tooth-color.
 This means that regardless of where your infected tooth is located, a crown can be used, and it will blend in seamlessly with the surrounding teeth.
 Patients throughout the San Francisco area appreciate how natural their tooth looks once the procedure is complete.

 San Francisco, California Root Canal Treatment

 Why should I have a root canal endodontics treatment?